MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-A-Office-Secretary-Transportation/part-26-Participation-Disadvantaged-Business-Enterprises-Department-Transportation-Financial-Assistance-Programs/subpart-D-Certification-Standards/section-26.67.md

 (6) This rule does not prescribe how the owner must satisfy his burden of proving disadvantage.
 He need not, for example, have filed any formal complaint, or prove discrimination under a particular statute.

 Example 1 to paragraph (d):A White male claiming to have experienced employment discrimination must provide evidence that his employment status and/or limited opportunities to earn income result from specific prejudicial acts directed at him personally because of an ODF, and not, *e.g.,* an economic recession that caused widespread unemployment.[89 FR 24970, Apr.
-9, 2024]
+9, 2024; 89 FR 55089, July 3, 2024]